ashley-hunter/nxtreme/README.md

 ##### Arguments

-- `name`: "The name of the SCSS library",
+- `name`: The name of the SCSS library.
-- `tags`: "Add tags to the project (used for linting)",
+- `tags`: Add tags to the project (used for linting).
-- `directory`: "A directory where the project is placed",
+- `directory`: A directory where the project is placed.
-- `importPath`: "The library name used to import it, like `@myorg/my-awesome-lib`."
+- `importPath`: The library name used to import it, like `@myorg/my-awesome-lib`.
-- `publishable`: "Create a publishable library."
+- `publishable`: Create a publishable library.

 ### Executors